imazen/imageflow/README.md

 You'll need more than just Rust to compile Imageflow, as it has a couple C dependencies.

 1. **Install platform-specific prerequisites (find the right section below).**
-2. Run `cargo install dssim`
-3. Clone and cd into this repository
+2. Clone and cd into this repository
    E.g., `git clone git@github.com:imazen/imageflow.git && cd imageflow`)

 If you are using `bash` on any platform, you should be able to use `build.sh`